kunigi/string-compression/README.md

 # string-compression
 Reduces the size of strings.
 Has zero dependencies.
+Works in browser.
 Made possible by the very efficient JSCrush algorithm.

 ## Install
 ```